 To learn more about VPNs, consider these most frequently asked questions:

 As long as you choose a reputable service provider, installing a VPN is one of the safest ways to protect your data and online activity.
 That said, VPNs do have some limitations.
 They don’t protect against phishing scams or malware, so it’s important to use quality antivirus software as an added layer of protection.

-You should leave your VPN on every time you use your device, especially if you’re connecting to the internet through public Wi-Fi.
+You connect to your VPN every time you use your device, especially if connecting to public Wi-Fi.
 This ensures that your connection is always private and prevents third parties from accessing your personal data or online activity.

 The costs to install a VPN varies depending on the type, device and level of protection.
 Some companies offer free personal VPN downloads, while premium versions can cost anywhere from $2 to $15 a month.